braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ### Link with anchor

 **Logic:** Braze expects the URL to use a standard structure where anchors (#) are present after a question mark (?).
-Because Braze reads from left to right, we will append the question mark and `lid` value before the anchor.
+Because Braze reads from left to right, the question mark and `lid` value are appended before the anchor.

 | Link in Email Body                               | Link with Aliasing                                                |
 |--------------------------------------------------|-------------------------------------------------------------------|